WEST GORGE OREGON

 Attractions

-For more information see recreation.gov and waterfallcorridorpermits.org
+For more updated info: waterfallcorridorpermits.org

 For fee schedule: sasquatchshuttle.com/sasquatch-parking-lots